-WHOLE SCHOOL PAY POLICY FOR 1 SEPTEMBER 2020 TO 31 AUGUST 2021
+WHOLE SCHOOL PAY POLICY FOR 1 SEPTEMBER 2021 TO 31 AUGUST 2022

-The governing body of __________________________________ School adopted this policy on________________________

 BASIC PRINCIPLES

 The governing body will act with integrity, confidentiality, objectivity and honesty in the best interests of the school; will be open about decisions made and actions taken, and will be prepared to explain decision and actions to interested persons.
 Its procedures for determining pay will be consistent with the principles of public life, objectivity, openness and accountability.